HangGao/HangGao.github.io/blogs/em.md

 # [](#header-1) 9 \"Level\" Comprehension of EM Algorithm
 1. EM is E + M
 2. EM iteratively picks a lower bound
-3. K-means is a Hard EM algorithm
+3. K-means clustering is an example of Hard EM
 4. From EM to general EM
 5. VBEM is a special case of general EM
 6. WS algorithm is another special case of general EM